w3f/polkadot-validator-setup/README.md

 * Setup polkadot service, including binary download.
 * Polkadot session management, create session keys if they are not present.
 * Setup node-exporter if the configuration includes it.

+# Note about upgrades from the sentries setup

+The current version of polkadot-secure-validator doesn't allow to create and configure sentry nodes.
+However, the terraform files and ansible roles of this latest version can be applied on setups created with previous versions, the validators would be configured to work without sentries and to connect to the network using the local reverse proxy instead.

+If you created the sentries with this tool through terraform using the complete workflow then the sentries will not be deleted if you run the tool with the new version, but the validators will no longer use them.
+It's up to you to remove the old sentries manually.